-Although Bulgaria and Romania started accession talks together with four other candidate countries (the so called Helsinki six: Bulgaria, Latvia, Lithuania, Malta, Romania and Slovakia) in the year 2000, it soon transpired that they are lagging behind in their progress on the 31 chapters of acquis communautaire.
-The other four, together with the Luxembourg six (Cyprus, the Czech Republic, Estonia, Hungary, Poland and Slovenia), concluded negotiations in 2002 and signed Treaties of Accession already in 2003 with the view to enter in 2004.
-At that time Bulgaria was still negotiating on a number of the remaining 31 chapters.
+Czech Republic, Estonia, Hungary, Poland and Slovenia) concluded their negotiations in 2002 and signed Treaties of Accession already in 2003 with the view to enter in 2004.
+At that time Bulgaria was still negotiating on many of the remaining 31 chapters.
 Negotiations were still not concluded in May 2004 when the actual fifth Union enlargement happened.
-'Justice and Home Affairs' turned out to be among the problematic chapters in the negotiating brief even if it included a nascent EU body of law.
-Allegedly, the JHA chapter was closed not without the help of influential member states, help exchanged for support by Bulgaria for their positions within the Constitutional Convention.
-The overarching priority in Bulgaria at the time was progress on negotiations; the Constitution and its content were not of high political salience.
+'Justice and Home Affairs' turned out to be among the most problematic chapters in the negotiating brief even if it included a nascent EU body of law.
+According to informal accounts, the JHA chapter was actually closed with the help of certain influential member states exchanged for support by Bulgaria for their positions within the Constitutional Convention.
+The overarching priority in Bulgaria at the time was progress on negotiations; the Constitution and its content were not really of high political salience.
 Hence, the pragmatic decision to use being part of the Convention as an instrument to achieve a more important objective - to conclude accession talks and sign an Accession Treaty.

 In terms of legal provisions, Bulgaria's accession to the EU was already enabled in 2003 when the Treaty of Nice entered into force.
-In fact, it can be argued that the Irish negative referendum of 2002 presented a much bigger hurdle to entry than the 2005 referenda in France and the Netherlands.
+In fact, the Irish negative referendum of 2002 presented a much bigger hurdle to entry than the 2005 referenda in France and the Netherlands.
 The Treaty of Nice institutional provisions accounted for Bulgaria's Union membership determining the number of its Council votes, the number of its MEPs as well as its representation in the Commission, the Court of Justice and in other Union bodies.
+Even if emerging enlargement fears were already visible at the time of the ratification of the Treaty of Nice, they were far from the anxiety of letting more European states in the club which grips the Union today.
+The reversal of the Irish 'NO' vote was an easier task compared to the seemingly huge one of getting French voters on board with respect to a revamped Constitution currently under discussion.

+From a certain point of view the antagonism to enlargement is understandable.
 The immediate effect of letting a large number of poorer member states (as the case was in 2004) was mostly negative for ordinary EU citizens.
-They faced the competition of well qualified but unemployed new co-citizens who were willing to do their job for less as well as the decision of investors to move businesses eastwards.
+They faced the competition of well qualified but unemployed new citizens who were willing to do their job for less as well as the decision of investors to move businesses eastwards.
 The press in many Eurosceptic member states was quick to jump on the bandwagon and demonise Union enlargement thus instilling public fear of what is to come next.
-Values such as solidarity, even if arduously
+Values such as solidarity, even if arduously advocated by the Union's political elite, turned out to not to be strongly engrained in the Union's popular culture and self-perception.
+This is where the Accession Treaties of Bulgaria and Romania signed in April 2005

-$^2$ For a detailed presentation of process and steps of the two most recent enlargements see http://ec.europa.eu/enlargement/index\en.htm advocated by the Union's political elite, turned out to not to be strongly engrained in the Union's popular culture and self-perception.
-This is where the Accession Treaties of Bulgaria and Romania signed in April 2005 created an important precedent.
+$^2$ T For a detailed presentation of process and steps of the two most recent enlargements see http://ec.europa.eu/enlargement/index\en.htm created an important precedent.
 In order to ensure that their entry is not a burden on EU's policies and institutions, both of them included a safeguard clause: accession could be postponed for a year if they were deemed unprepared to join.

-&lt;sup>3 Interviews of the author with two of the Bulgarian representatives on the Constitutional Convention (August 2004).
+$^{3}$ T Interviews of the author with two of the Bulgarian representatives on the Constitutional Convention (August 2004).

-&lt;sup>4 Some of the tabloids in the UK stand out particularly in this respect, see 'Mafias ganging up on us in the UK' by Oliver Harvey, The Sun, 2 November 2006.
+$^{4}$ T Some of the tabloids in the UK stand out particularly in this respect, see 'Mafias ganging up on us in the UK' by Oliver Harvey, The Sun, 2 November 2006.